 Make A Decision: Decide what you would want to keep, what you would like to sell, what you would like to give away and what items you would like to trash.
 There’s nothing wrong with having stuff just as long as we don’t let the stuff have us.
 I had this feeling that I had written a similar post to this one and after taking a look back, I realized I had.
 I think I’ll call this a Part II or sequel of that post so If you haven’t already, check it out at Cash In The Attic?! | Periwinkle Starr (myeamba.com) 🙂 But on the other hand, if you cannot decide, you can always get the help of friends, family or consultants to do it for you.

 Reorganize: You don’t have to break the bank but you can spruce up your space by removing unnecessary clutter, make your space vibrant, uplifting and fun!
-Some times little tweaks to a space change the mood in the room, give you a bounce to your step whenever you’re in that space.
+Some times little tweaks to a space change the mood in the room, and even give you a bounce to your step whenever you’re in that space.
 I love, love window shopping and would give myself a couple minutes to reroute my plans whenever I see something interesting or different.
 Did someone say squirrel?
 LOL.
 But a major part or reorganizing is getting rid of the old and letting in the new.

 It’s a new year folks.
 Covid or No Covid.
-We are and will always be resilient and we will keep living our lives to be best of our abilities, being free of fear, being safe and having some sense of normalcy.
+We are and will always be resilient; and we will keep living our lives to the best of our abilities, being free of fear, being safe and having some sense of normalcy.
 I have heard of a lot of people who have lost friends and even family to this darned virus and it makes me so sad and more concerned for the future.
 But never the less, I choose to be hopeful.
 I choose to love on my family and loved ones and check on my friends.
 Until I come your way again, take some time to do something for you, something worth smiling about.
 I remain